interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 #### Retry Behavior

-Two peers MAY retry ILP Prepare packets, but MUST both agree to support retries out-of-band to prevent duplicate side effects.
+Two peers MAY retry ILP Prepare packets, but MUST both agree to support retries out-of-band.
+If the sender retried sending a Prepare to a peer that doesn't support idempotence, multiple packets may mistakenly be fulfilled, and their accounting balances would desynchronize.
+Retrying ILP Prepare packets enables faster recovery when a packet is temporarily lost in transit instead of waiting for the packet to expire.

-If the recipient of the ILP Prepare responds with an `5xx` or `409 Conflict` status, or no HTTP response is received within a given timeout, the sender of the ILP Prepare SHOULD retry sending the packet with the same idempotency key.
+If the recipient of the ILP Prepare responds with a `5xx` status or no HTTP response is received within a given timeout, the sender of the ILP Prepare SHOULD retry sending the packet with the same idempotency key.

 The sender MUST conclude retrying after receiving a response with a `2xx` status, `4xx` error, or receiving the corresponding ILP Fulfill/Reject packet.